A Course in Interacting Particle Systems: Lloyd--Sudbury duality

+where the voter model map ${\tt vot}_{ij}$, the coalescing random walk map ${\tt rw}_{ij}$, and the annihilating random walk map ${\tt arw}_{ij}$ are defined in (\ref{votmap}), (\ref{rwmap}), and (\ref{annmap}), respectively.
+In words, $G_{\rm vot}$ is the generator of a voter model in which each site $i\in\La$ adopts with rate one the type of a randomly chosen neighbor.
+The processes with generators $G_{\rm rw}$ and $G_{\rm arw}$ consist of coalescing and annihilating particles that jump to a randomly chosen neighboring site with rate one.
+We claim that

+Indeed, the voter model map is both additive and cancellative, so (i) follows from Theorem~\ref{T:addu} since the coalescing random walk map is the additive dual of the voter model map and likewise (ii) follows from Theorem~\ref{T:candu} since the annihilating random walk map is the cancellative dual of the voter model map.
+By Lemma~\ref{L:LSthin}, (i) and (ii) imply (iii), which says that annihilating random walks are a $1/2$-thinning of coalescing random walks.
+In other words, for each $t\geq 0$, the following two procedures are equivalent: \begin{itemize} \item Run coalescing random walk dynamics for time $t$ and then thin the resulting configuration with $1/2$. \item Thin the initial configuration with $1/2$ and then run annihilating random walk dynamics for time $t$. \end{itemize} One can also verify this directly and use this to deduce (ii) from (i) or vice versa.
+In Proposition~\ref{P:CVthin} below we will see a less trivial example of a thinning relation between two interacting particle systems.

+Surprisingly, there exist many duality relations between interacting particle systems with respect to the Lloyd--Sudbury duality function $\psi_r$ for other values of $r$ than $r=1,2$.
+These dualities can usually not be obtained as pathwise dualities.

+Let $(\La,E)$ be a finite graph.
 The paper \cite{Sud00} considers interacting particle systems on graphs where the configuration along each edge makes the following transitions with the following rates:\footnote{The meaning of the words ``annihilation'', ``branching'',\ldots here is a bit different from the way we have used these words so far.
 In particular, the ``death'' rate $d$ refers only to ``deaths while the neighboring site is empty'', while ``deaths while the neighboring site is occupied'' are called ``coalescence''.}